mitch0s/gamma/README.md

 # Gamma
 ### A Minecraft proxy implemented in Python

+*Note: this project is not actively maintained which may lead to issues and bugs.*

-Gamma is a reverse-TCP proxy for Minecraft networks implemented in Python using the `Socket` package.
+Gamma is a reverse-TCP proxy for Minecraft networks implemented in Python using the `socket` package.
 Gamma supports multiple client connections to multiple servers.
 Players are proxied to the respective server depending on the hostname included in the first connection packet.

 Join our [Discord Server!](https://discord.gg/NPyG3gAVtC)!